shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/03-CSS Pseudo Selectors/01-Building A Balance Sheet/README.md

 The aria-hidden property removes an element from the accessibility tree

+We can target elements which has a class assigned to it using class~="class-name", this targets elements whose class ATLEAST CONTAINS "class-name".

+- E.g. span[class~="sr-only"]

 ### HTML Tables
 A table in HTML is encapsulatred by the &lt;table>&lt;/table> tags